ArnaudDerosin/ArnaudDerosin/README.md

 </p>

 <!-- Introduction -->
 I’m passionate about translating project visions and objectives into reality, always willing to use my skills to solve problems in the engineering world.
 Detailled oriented, I attach great importance to each pixel.
-User interface as well as home design, calligraphy, arts ans nature are part of my inspirations.
+User interface as well as home design, calligraphy, art and nature are part of my inspirations.

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Feel free to connect with me.<br />